 Scoop: Coming Up on a New Episode of MOM on CBS - Thursday, January 16, 2020

-"Boohickey and a Mud Flap" - Christy and Bonnie support Marjorie when she attempts to reconnect with her estranged son.
+"Silly Frills and a Depressed Garden Gnome" - Christy and Bonnie support Marjorie when she attempts to reconnect with her estranged son.
 Also, Tammy sees another side of Jill while working as her employee, on MOM, Thursday, Jan.
 16 (9:01-9:30 PM, ET/PT) on the CBS Television Network.

 Anna Faris and Emmy and Academy Award winner Allison Janney star in this funny and often heart-wrenching comedy from executive producer Chuck Lorre.